neubig/lamtram/README.md

 usage info below, you can also take a look at the [nmt-tips tutorial](http://github.com/neubig/nmt-tips) on building strong neural machine translation systems.

-Lamtram is dual-licensed under the LGPLs 2.1 and 3.0, and may be used freely according to the conditions specified therein.
-If you want to use lamtram in your research and want a citation, feel free to use the following reference:
+Lamtram is licensed under the LGPL 2.1 and may be used freely according to this, or any later versions of the license.
+If you want to use lamtram in your research and we'd appreciate if you use the following reference:

     @misc{neubig15lamtram,
     	author = {Graham Neubig},